OpenTechSchool/blog.opentechschool.org/_posts/2015-06-30-the-first-opentechschool-conference.md

-On August 15th they will host talks ranging from an *introduction to Evolutionary Algorithms*, over *queuing protocols* and *functional programming* to *diversity and women in Open Source.* And as if that wasn't enough, the next days follows – in good old OTS-Tradition – [a day of workshops][] and hands-on learning. **It's gonna be fab.**
+On August 15th they will host talks ranging from an *introduction to Evolutionary Algorithms*, over *queuing protocols* and *functional programming* to *diversity and women in Open Source.* And as if that wasn't enough, the next days follows – in good old OTS tradition – [a day of workshops][] and hands-on learning. **It's gonna be fab.**

 But this wouldn't be OpenTechSchool, if there wasn't an *extra effort taken to